 ASBC applauds the proposed standards on coal; coal plants are the single largest of carbon emissions in the United States, according to EPA data.
 Currently, coal plants emit about 1,700 pounds of carbon per megawatt hour, and it is unlikely they will be able to meet the new standard, giving us more incentive to transition to cleaner, renewable energy, which is a far better job creator than fossil fuel projects.

-The 60-day public comment period on the EPA’s proposed pollution standards for new power plants officially kicked off January 8, and will remain open until March 9.
-ASBC is collecting comments and will forward them to the EPA.
-To add your comment, click on the Take Action button above.
+The 60-day public comment period on the EPA’s proposed pollution standards for new power plants officially kicked off January 8.
+The EPA has since extended it to May 9.
+ASBC continues to collect public comments, which we will forward to the EPA.

 In most cases, agencies have about one year to finalize regulations.
 The standards for currently operating plants (e.g., Section 111d of the Clean Air Act) are set through a federal-state partnership that includes federal guidelines and state plans to set and implement performance standards.